 The better workflow separates these two jobs.
 Extract the structured data first, using a tool built for that task.
 Then send only the clean, relevant data to the AI for analysis, enrichment, or writing.

-Instead of sending a 15,000-token LinkedIn profile page to an AI and asking it to pull out a name, title, and company, you extract those fields directly from the page first.
-The structured output is a fraction of the size.
-The AI receives clean inputs and does more meaningful work at a fraction of the token cost.
+Instead of sending a whole LinkedIn profile page to an AI and asking it to pull out a name, title, and company, you extract those fields directly from the page first.
+The structured output is a small fraction of the page it came from.
+The AI receives clean inputs and does more meaningful work at a lower token cost.

 Where Fetchr fits in this workflow